 The Lord alone guided him, and there was no foreign god with him.

 When learning to play, one thing athletes learn early is what direction to go.
-This is vital because going the wrong way would embarrass you and could cause your team to lose the game.
+This is vital because going the wrong way would embarrass you and cause your team to lose the game.
 Also, when we go the wrong way, it is not quickly forgotten.
 It is the same with life.
 Everything we do is based on going in the right direction.
 A follower of Christ is faced with the same situation.
-Everything God asks us to do is based on us going the right direction.
+Everything God asks us to do is based on us going in the right direction.
 When we don’t, those around us suffer the consequences along with us.
-Are you headed in the right direction?
+Which areas of your life are not headed in the right direction?

 September 17 HOW TO CHANGE